 DEQ monitors and assesses the quality of the state’s rivers, streams, and lakes.
 This information is used to report to EPA and make decisions regarding water quality management.

 Ambient Monitoring Program

-We collect and integrates ambient water quality monitoring data from a variety of monitoring programs, including the Beneficial Use Reconnaissance Program (BURP), National Aquatic Resource Surveys, and special studies.
+We collect and integrate ambient water quality monitoring data from various monitoring programs, including the Beneficial Use Reconnaissance Program (BURP), National Aquatic Resource Surveys, and special studies.

 Where water quality fails to meet state water quality standards (as documented in the Integrated Report), we evaluate the water body to determine the causes and sources of pollutants.
 Additional data are collected to develop a water quality improvement plan, known as a total maximum daily load (TMDL).